AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 ## October 2019 {#october-2019}

+The list of error messages for Campaign Standard and Campaign Classic has been updated.
+[Read more](https://docs.campaign.adobe.com/doc/AC/en/technicalResources/error_messages/error_codes.html)

+The GDPR getting started guide has been improved and enriched.
+It is now a privacy management documentation including GDPR and CCPA.
+[Read more](https://helpx.adobe.com/content/help/en/campaign/kb/campaign-privacy.html)

 A new troubleshooting page has been added for tracking in Campaign Classic.
 [Read more](https://helpx.adobe.com/campaign/kb/classic-tracking-troubleshooting.html).

 A new page of best practices for Adobe Analytics Data Connector has been added.
 [Read more on Adobe Analytics Data Connector](../../platform/using/adobe-analytics-data-connector.md)